SamAlber/2-tier-architecture/README.md

      - **Approval**: Optional manual approval step can be added before applying changes.
      - **Deployment**: Runs `terraform apply` to provision or update resources.

+   - **Error Handling**:
+     - Workflow fails if validation or planning errors occur.
+     - Logs are available for troubleshooting.

 2. **Application Deployment**:

    - **Build and Test**: Compiles and tests application code (if applicable).
    - **Deployment Script**:

      - Uses `scp` or other methods to transfer application files to EC2 instances.
+     - **Considerations**:
+       - May require additional configuration for SSH access.
        - **Alternative**: Use AWS CodeDeploy or configuration management tools like Ansible for more robust deployment.

 3. **Security and Credentials**:

    - **Secrets Management**: AWS credentials and other secrets are stored securely in GitHub Secrets.
    - **IAM Roles**: Use of IAM roles and policies to restrict permissions to only what is necessary.
+   - **Best Practices**:
+     - Rotate credentials regularly.
+     - Limit permissions to the minimum required.

 4. **Error Handling and Notifications**: